aliuly/xlpricer/README.md

 components if you know what you are looking for.
 If you are browsing for services, it is better to use the service description or other documentation.

+### Overview tab

+The overview tab has a multi-year view of the deal.
+The calculations uses the "Header/Footer/Group" settings together with the Inflation Adjusted forecast columns.
+Set-up costs are only added to the first year.

 ## Preparing sheet for sharing